 Join the Public Art Committee (PAC)!
-There is one alternate position available.
-This application closes May 20, 2021.
+There are one full member and two alternate member positions available.

 - Interviews held on the second Wednesday of each month at 7pm at the Collective.

 - Read through the detailed position information on this page before submitting an application.

 - Or download the printable application (PDF), return it by the deadline to Susan Booker at The Collective Community Arts Center, 201 N. Public Road.

 The Public Art Committee (PAC), a subcommittee of the Cultural Arts Commission (LCAC), is a volunteer, community based advisory group appointed by City Council to review proposals and make recommendations regarding the selection and display of public artwork.
 The PAC works closely with the Arts and Cultural Resources Department to plan and implement public art programing for the Community.

 - Meetings are held on the second Wednesday of the month at 7pm at The Collective Community Arts Center, 201 N. Public Road.

 Members are responsible for:

 - Making recommendations to the Public Art Coordinator regarding budgets, goals, and objectives for public art in Lafayette.

 - Making recommendations, and where feasible, assisting with marketing and promotion of PAC projects and programs through social networks.

 - Volunteering for City cultural arts programs, including, Art Night Out and the Art on the Street, See & Respond Art show and reception, educational outreach, the selection of public art, and identifying locations for public art.

 Desired Qualifications or Interests

 The Public Art Committee (PAC) looks for residents who want to guide, assist, and advocate for public art in Lafayette.
 Candidates should appreciate and value the important role of arts and culture in a community.